Cybersecurity Maturity Model Certification (CMMC)

-With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the contracting community, CMMC will be a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to all DoD procurement by fiscal year 2026 (FY2026).
+With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the contracting community, Cybersecurity Maturity Model Certification (CMMC) will be a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to all DoD procurement by fiscal year 2026 (FY2026).
 DoD contractors cannot afford to stand still as CMMC will apply to both prime and subcontractors.

 By drawing on Baker Tilly's extensive cybersecurity, government contracting and technology risk experience, our CMMC services are designed to support organizations that are required to obtain their CMMC certification in order to big for and do business with the DoD.